untoldengine/UntoldEngine/docs/API/UsageExamples.md

 ## Export Assets First

-Untold Engine uses `.untold` as its preferred runtime asset format.
+Untold Engine uses `.untold` as its runtime asset format.
 Keep USD/USDZ as your authoring format, then export it before loading it in the engine.

 Convert one asset: